dengchunyu/TIP/README.md

 This folder contains the main function for entire calculation in TIP and integrated function for communication between R and web interfaces.
 There are also process for checking basic error and message logging.

 **[2.ImmuneActivityScore]**
-This folder contains twelve core source code files and four underlying data files used for the calculation of immune activity levels.
+This folder contains core source code files and four underlying data files used for the calculation of immune activity levels.

 **[3.ImmuneInfiltration]**
 This folder contains the core source code used for the calculation of immune infiltration.